Long-Term Homeowner Preparation: How To Ensure Access To Food and Clean Water During Severe Storms

 Stocking Resources

-As part of your emergency preparedness stockpile, include for food and water:
+As part of your emergency preparedness stockpile, include in your shopping list for hurricane food and water:

-• Collapsible Water Containers: These are easy to store when not in use.
-Large ones hold up to five gallons of water usable for sanitization or purifying for drinking.
+- Collapsible Water Containers: These are easy to store when not in use.
+Large ones hold up to five gallons of water that is usable for sanitization or purifying for drinking.

-• Non-Perishable Food: Stock up on canned goods and dry mixes, which do not require refrigeration and can be stored for long periods.
+- Non-Perishable Food: Stock up on canned goods and dry mixes, which do not require refrigeration and can be stored for long periods.
+Among these are canned meat, box cereals, self-stable milk, trail mixes, and nut butters.

-• Ready-to-Eat Meals: Used by backpackers and the military, dehydrated meals require minimal preparation and are quick to serve.
+- Ready-to-Eat Meals: Dehydrated meals are used by backpackers and the military.
+They require minimal preparation and are quick to serve.
+They can support your emergency food supply.

-• Baby Supplies: Store baby food and formula if you have a young family member.
+- Baby Supplies: Store baby formula and food if you have a young family member.

-• Manual Can Opener: If you store canned food, you’ll need this to prepare a meal.
+- Manual Can Opener: You’ll need this to prepare a meal if you store canned food.

-• Cooler: A short-term option for storing perishables if there is a power loss.
+- Cooler: A short-term option for storing perishable foods if there is a power loss.

-• Sanitation Products: Include hand sanitizers, wipes, and toilet paper in your stock.
+- Sanitation Products: Include hand sanitizers, sanitary wipes, and toilet paper in your stock.

 Regularly Reviewing Emergency Supplies